othree/javascript-libraries-syntax.vim/README.md

 # javascript-libraries-syntax.vim

-Syntax file for javascript libraries.
-Supports javascript libraris I am using (patches welcome).
+Syntax file for JavaScript libraries.
+Supports JavaScript libraris I am using (patches welcome).
 Should works well with other JavaScript syntax file.
 [SyntaxComplete][] also works well on all supported languages.